Aider-AI/aider/aider/website/docs/usage/copypaste.md

 Be sure to review the Terms Of Service of any LLM web chat service you use with these features.
-These features are not intended to be used in violation of any service's Terms Of Use (TOS).
+These features are not intended to be used in violation of any service's Terms Of Service (TOS).

 Aider's web chat features have been designed to be compliant with the terms of service of most LLM web chats.